Custom element

 Live prop updates

-Section titled “Live prop updates”Setting the props attribute on a connected element triggers feature.update(container, parsedProps) — preserving framework-internal state when the widget supports it.
+Section titled “Live prop updates”Setting the props attribute on a connected element triggers feature.update(container, parsedProps), which preserves framework-internal state when the widget supports it.

 Section titled “Errors”If a module-id has no registered factory: